Why is it important?

 A significant share of the population faces economic uncertainty

-The Czech Republic has done well in comparative poverty statistics over the long term, but this is because they relate to a country’s wage level and thus measure rather income inequality, which is rather low in the Czech Republic (as opposed to wealth inequality).
+Comparative poverty statistics show the Czech Republic doing well in the long term, but this is because they relate to the median income in a given country and thus say nothing about the purchasing power or quality of life of the population.
+They reflect income inequality, which is relatively low in the Czech Republic (unlike wealth inequality).

 Asset seizures indirectly affect up to a quarter of the population

-The foreclosure map shows that in 2022, 668 thousand people were in foreclosure, of which 149 thousand with more than ten foreclosures.
-Another 106 thousand are going through the process of debt repayment.
-If we count the members of their households who are directly affected by this situation, over-indebtedness and foreclosure may directly affect a quarter of our population.
-The basic amount guaranteed to all people in foreclosure or insolvency is lower than the minimums in the welfare system, and people in foreclosure are not guaranteed even a minimum (and guaranteed) wage.
+The debt map shows that 608,170,000 people are in foreclosure in 2025, with more than five people in foreclosure for every one of them.
+A further 92 279 thousand people are going through the process of debt relief.
+If we count the members of their households who are directly affected by this situation, as much as a fifth of the population in the Czech Republic may be directly affected by over-indebtedness, foreclosures and the relatively strict insolvency regime.
+At the same time, the basic amount guaranteed to all people in foreclosure and insolvency is lower than the minimums in the social benefit system.
+People in foreclosure are also not guaranteed a minimum wage, because debts are also deducted from that wage.

 As a society we all end up paying: